Flag of the Philippines

 Iloilo, a province on the island of Panay, was also the first province outside of Luzon to have raised the Philippine flag.) and Mindanao.
 The white triangle at the hoist represents liberty, equality, and fraternity.
 A unique feature of this flag is its usage to indicate a state of war if it is displayed with the red side on top, which is effectively achieved by flipping the flag upside-down.

 Design

 Construction

 The flag's length is twice its width, giving it an aspect ratio of 1:2.
 The length of all the sides of the white triangle are equal to the width of the flag.
 Each star is oriented in such manner that one of its tips points towards the vertex at which it is located.
 Moreover, the gap-angle between two neighbors of the 8 ray-bundles is as large as the angle of one ray-bundle (so 22.5°), with each major ray having double the thickness of its two minor rays.
-The golden sun is not exactly in the center of the triangle but shifted slightly to the right.
+The golden sun is not exactly in the center of the triangle but shifted slightly away from the hoist.

 Construction sheet of the Philippine flag.